 At the event, Block awarded the Florence Shapiro Distinguished Leadership Award to Mabrie Jackson, public affairs director for H-E-B/Central Market, for her advocacy and her work in global trade and as the honorary consul for the Kingdom of the Netherlands in Dallas.
 The Florence Shapiro leadership award was created in 2008 to acknowledge community leaders “who have given back so much of the time and talent to enrich the lives of the citizens of Collin County.”

-Block said Jackson was the ninth person to get the award and received the award because of her civic engagement and being a role model for optimism.
+Block said Jackson was the ninth person to get the award and received the award because of her civic engagement and for being a role model for optimism.

 “She believes very deeply in the role of diversity and celebrating the beauty of many cultures that we have in our community,” Block said.
 “And she is a true leader.
 She’s really there for the community.
 And she is a truly deserving recipient of our leadership award.”